 How would you describe your current financial situation?

-With the beginning of 2017, I made a financial decision to save 45% of my monthly income and any other additional income (bonus and income tax).
+With the beginning of 2017, I made a financial decision to save 45% of my monthly income by spending less and any other additional income (bonus and income tax).

 - Long-Term Saving Account – 20%